nextcloud/calendar/issue_template.md

 <!--
-Please report only issues corresponding to the calendar for ownCloud 9 or later.
+Please report only issues corresponding to the calendar for ownCloud / Nextcloud 9 or later.
 The old calendar, which is compatible with ownCloud 8.2 or earlier, is discontinued!

 Migration and CalDAV issues belong in the core repo!